Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 Knowing yourself will help you to understand your ideal clients.
 If you are a control freak then it’s good to work with other control freaks, who appreciate your very high eye for detail, rather than people with a laissez-faire attitude!

-If you want to sell directly to consumers as well as to retailers then you might like to split them out as they might have slightly different values and motivations.
+If you want to sell directly to consumers as well as to retailers then you might like to split them up as they might have slightly different values and motivations.
 Although they often overlap (consumers will buy in shops they love, and these shop owners are passionate too) the professional buyers will have additional values around making money to ensure that their shop thrives.
 Or if you are working directly business-to-business (e.g. as a freelance graphic designer) then your professional clients will have values around either making or saving money or saving time.

 Split up different client types and their values.
 What are the differences between consumer and trade, but also within trade or consumer groups?
 Get curious, do your research, and use your imagination a little to spot the differences and similarities between them?
-Can you create around 5 different ideal clients and write down their gender, age, jobs, hobbies, values?
+Can you create around 5 different ideal clients and write down their gender, age, jobs, hobbies, and values?

-Q4: Where do they live?
+Q4: Where do your ideal clients live?

 Where do your ideal clients live?
 Do they live in big cities or small towns?
 Which countries do they live in?